kube-academy/lab-ckad-core-concepts/README.md

 This repository is an [Educates](https://docs.edukates.io/) workshop.

-It is a port of _the first scenario_ from Liptan Biswas' excellent [CKAD practice challenge](https://www.katacoda.com/liptanbiswas/courses/ckad-practice-challenges).
+It is a port of _the first scenario (core concepts)_ from Liptan Biswas' excellent [CKAD practice challenge](https://www.katacoda.com/liptanbiswas/courses/ckad-practice-challenges).

 ## Status